Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 ## Background On Tribal Revitalization

 - Timeline
-    - 1960s – Watershed time in California
+    - 1960s - Watershed time in California
-    - 1963 – Leopold Report “Wildlife Management in National Parks”
+    - 1963 - Leopold Report "Wildlife Management in National Parks"
         - bring fire back to National Park Service
         - Managed Lightning Fires
         - Prescribed Burning
-    - 1960s – Also Time of Native Activism in CA
+    - 1960s - Also Time of Native Activism in CA
 - Historical Perspective:
     - By the 1960s tribes facing some real structural challenges:
     1. Recovering from Genocide